intelsdi-x/snap/docs/PLUGIN_AUTHORING.md

 ### Plugin Status

 While the Snap framework is hardened through tons of testing, **plugins mature at their own pace**.
-We want our community to share plugins early and update them often.
-We are defining categories of maturity of a plugin and will roll them out with the resolution of [#1322](https://github.com/intelsdi-x/snap/issues/1322).
+We also want our community to share plugins early and update them often.
+To help both of these goals, we have tiers of maturity defined for plugins being added to the Plugin Catalog:
+* [**Supported**](#supported-plugins) - Created by a company with the intent of supporting customers
+* [**Approved**](#approved-plugins) - Vetted by Snap maintainers to meet our best practices for design
+* [**Experimental**](#experimental) - Early plugins ready for testing but not known to work as intended
+* [**Unlabeled**](#all-other-plugins-unlabeled) - Shared for reference or extension

+ Further details to these definitions are available in [Plugin Status](PLUGIN_STATUS.md).

 ### Documentation

-All plugins should include a README with the following information:
+We request that all plugins include a README with the following information:

+1. What It Does (and who it's for)
 1. Supported Platforms
 1. Known Issues
 1. Snap Version dependencies